 Ad

-If you want to know when class is next in session, read on for when to expect new episodes of Star Trek: Starfleet Academy on Paramount Plus.
+If you're sticking with the show and want to know when class is next in session, read on for your full guide to the Star Trek: Starfleet Academy release schedule on Paramount Plus.

 When is the next episode of Star Trek: Starfleet Academy out?